As a woman, I conceal carry in a Flashbang Bra Holster almost every day. It’s a standard part of my CCW life.

 You’d be amazed at what outfits I can pull off wearing my gun in my Flashbang conceal carry holster.
 I have a less than average bust size yet I can make a gun disappear using this women’s holster!
 It’s magic!

-The lady in the video above is also proof that you wear a tight shirt and still not print the concealed gun.
-When I use a waistband style holster (whether in the front or back), my gun always prints if I try to wear a tighter fitting shirt.
-When carrying on the waistband I have to wear looser shirts.
+The lady in the video above is also proof that you wear a tight, light colored shirt and still not print!
+When I use a waistband style holster (whether in the front or back), I have to wear looser shirts because my gun prints with tighter shirts.

 6. Amazing customer service and commitment to their product

 The owner, Lisa Looper, is really awesome.
 Her commitment to providing superior customer service is phenomenal.
-She creates tons of helpful Flashbang holster videos.
+She creates tons of helpful YouTube videos.
 If you have a question, there’s a good chance she has made a video about it!

 She is also very active in online Women’s Concealed Carry Facebook groups helping other ladies and offering women’s conceal carry advice.
 When you watch her YouTube videos you’ll be able to quickly see how wonderful she is.
 I love her personality.
 She is very authentic and down to earth.